-Council's Key Financial Indicators for 2021/22 and targets are detailed in the Financial Statements, Appendix 1.
+Council's Key Financial Indicators for 2023/24 and targets are detailed in the Financial Statements, Appendix 1, and on page 18 of this Plan.

 The Annual Budget is measured against these indicators to assess how the current budget is performing against Council's long term financial goals.